rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.template.markdown

         self.bow.turn(self.input_handler.get_turn_angle())
 $:END

-So we pass along events to the input handler, then we query it in the `update` method, asking it if a shot action as triggered (from either input device), and if so, modify `flying_arrows` as before.
+So we pass along events to an input handler, then we query it in the `update` method, asking it if a shot action as triggered (from either input device), and if so, modify `flying_arrows` as before.
 We do something similar for turning the arrow.
 But instead of asking the input handler if a left/right action was triggered, we ask it for an angle that we should turn the arrow.
-Since the arrow can be turned with variable speed with the Logitech controller, this makes more sense.
+Since the arrow can be turned with variable speed with the Logitech gamepad, this makes more sense.

 Before we move on to the input handler, I want to discuss another new thing